Ledbury leads the Come Cycling revolution

 Cycling communities throughout Britain are being invited to join the national Come Cycling scheme by setting up their own website, linked into the Come Cycling home page.
 Come Cycling is a web-based cycle tourism initiative, launched in April 2011, which has been piloted in Ledbury, Herefordshire by the Ledbury Area Cycle Forum as 'Come Cycling Ledbury'.

-The Forum is now keen to see other places reaping the benefits.
-The following explains the initiative and what volunteers, who included Cycling UK members, did to bring it all together for Ledbury, their beautiful market town.
+The forum is now keen to see other places reaping the benefits.
+The following explains the initiative and what volunteers, who included Cycling UK members, did to bring it all together for the beautiful market town of Ledbury.